Lockston History, Family Crest & Coats of Arms

-England in the wave of migration that followed the Norman Conquest of 1066.
+The name Lockston was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 The Lockston family lived in Lockton, which was the name of a chapelry in the parish of Middleton, in North Riding of Yorkshire.
 The place-name Lockton is derived from the Old English word loc(a), which means enclosure.
 In Old English, this word took on the additional meaning of a bridge.
 The second part of the place-name ton is derived from the Old English word tun, which means settlement or village.
-CITATION[CLOSE]

 Early Origins of the Lockston family

-Yorkshire at Lockton, a small village and civil parish in the Ryedale district that dates back to the Domesday Book where it was listed as Locheton, part of the King's land and the under-tenant from whom this family name is conjecturally descended remains a mystery but was probably one of the King's favorites.
-CITATION[CLOSE]
+The surname Lockston was first found in the North Riding of Yorkshire at Lockton, a small village and civil parish in the Ryedale district that dates back to the Domesday Book where it was listed as Locheton, part of the King's land and the under-tenant from whom this family name is conjecturally descended remains a mystery but was probably one of the King's favorites.

 Early History of the Lockston family

-Another 217 words (16 lines of text) covering the years 1250 and 1603 are included under the topic Early Lockston History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lockston research.
+Another 109 words (8 lines of text) covering the years 1250 and 1603 are included under the topic Early Lockston History in all our PDF Extended History products and printed products wherever possible.

 Lockston Spelling Variations